-So what is the purpose behind these wines such as those that are unapproachable (in terms of taste and price)?
+So, what is the purpose behind these wines such as those that are unapproachable (in terms of taste and price)?

 This leads to my following position about these “reviewed” wines.

-Too often, people base their taste on the taste of another – whether they base it on someone who has been given a great deal of credibility over the years, or it is someone who is paid in exchange for a positive review of a wine not deserving of such praise, there are still too many people depending too heavily on the preferences of these critics.
+Too often, people base their taste on the taste of others – whether they base it on someone who has been given a great deal of credibility over the years, or it is someone who is paid in exchange for a positive review of a wine not deserving of such praise, there are still too many people depending too heavily on the preferences of these critics.
 And until this still the case, pricing will still high based on reviews.

 Often people mistake considering great wines for wines that can’t be consumed.
 First, not all wines will actually improve with age.
 But good wine will improve with time if it has the characteristics (fruit, wood, mineral – in proper balance).
-And a “bad wine” will still be bad in twenty years or more.
+But a “bad wine” will still be bad in twenty years or more.

 So why give the benefit of the doubt?

 Now more than ever, very few people can afford these wines that are supposedly intended for aging and even less to drink them.
-How many of us can say we have tried some 1961 or 1975…very few, being that they rare and very expensive.
+How many of us can say we have tried some 1961 or 1975…very few, being that they are rare and very expensive.

 So why take a position on things that you have never experienced, and maybe will not even like?
 Times have changed, technique and progress play an important role today in the making of great wines.

-So because these wines are not yet approachable (according to some critics), they are given the credit of great wines.
-This type of wine has become more of a commodity or money based market, as opposed to a wine market based on quality.
+So, because these wines are not yet approachable (according to some critics), they are given the credit of great wines.
+This type of wine has become more of a commodity or money-based market, as opposed to a wine market based on quality.
 Wines were never made for that.